august-gruneisen/LiveRecyclerView/README.md

 # DataBindingRecyclerView
-A dynamic RecyclerView that binds each ViewHolder to specific data for its position in a list

-# DataBindingRecyclerView
 A dynamic RecyclerView that binds each ViewHolder to its specific position in a list of data

 ## Use case: